Elizabeth Hurley Teasingly Plays In A Bubble Bath As She Celebrates Her 55th Birthday

 Happy Birthday to me ????????????????
 This is the fifth birthday we’ve celebrated during lockdown amongst my little group- including my mother’s 80th and my son’s 18th.
 Grateful to be happy & healthy and to have the best family & friends.
 Here’s hoping real life starts again one day ????????????????

-The model and her loved ones may still be social distancing amid the coronavirus pandemic, but it doesn’t seem that Hurley minded too much.
+The model and her loved ones may still be social distancing amid the pandemic, but it doesn’t seem like Hurley minded too much.

-She noted that she was grateful to be healthy and happy and she added that she’s got the best friends and family.
-However, she did also note that she hoped real life would kick back into gear at some point.
+She noted she was grateful to be healthy and happy and she added she’s got the best friends and family.
+However, she did also write she hoped real life would kick back into gear at some point.

 Fans were anxious to show their love both for the bathtub shot and for Hurley’s birthday.
-More than 11,000 followers liked the birthday post in just the first 20 minutes after the model had first shared it.
-In addition, nearly 600 people wrote comments to wish her a happy birthday.
+More than 11,000 followers liked the post in just 20 minutes.
+Nearly 600 people left comments to wish her a happy birthday as well.

 “Happy birthday gorgeous,” wrote one follower.

-“Stunning sexy mesmerizing gorgeous beauty,” raved one of Hurley’s fans.
+“Stunning sexy mesmerizing gorgeous beauty,” one of Hurley’s fans raved.

-“@elizabethhurley1 dammm u r so gorgeous and beautiful,” another follower praised.
+“@elizabethhurley1 dammm u r so gorgeous and beautiful,” praised another person.

-“Those bubbles are making me jealous!!” teased someone else.
+“Those bubbles are making me jealous!!” a fourth user quipped on Twitter.

 Just ahead of her big birthday, Hurley posed on the beach while wearing a cheetah-print bikini.
-Her followers are consistently in awe of how she has barely aged in the decades since first becoming a modeling superstar, and it doesn’t look as if she plans to hang up her bikinis or stop sharing sexy Instagram snaps anytime soon.
+Her followers are consistently in awe of how she has barely aged in the decades since first becoming a modeling superstar.
+It doesn’t look as if she plans to hang up her bikinis or stop sharing sexy Instagram snaps anytime soon.